sunilvb/spring-kafka-registry/README.md

 Once we define the schema, we then generate the Java source code using the maven plugin.

-Let's open the pom.xml file from the root of the project
+Let's look at the pom.xml file once again

 ```
 <plugin>